gilzamir18/AI4U/README.md

 | GMPROC (multiprocessing) | [GMPROC](clientside/unityremote/unityremote/gmproc/README.md)

 ## Installation

-First, you need to install *clientside* component.
+First, it needs to install *clientside* component.
 Open the Ubuntu command-line console and enter in directory *clientside/unityremote*.
 Run the following command:

 ```
 pip3 install -e .
 ```

 Waiting for the installation ends, this may take a while.
-If you want to install gym and a3c algorithm support, go to directory *clientside/gym* and run the following command:
+To install gym and a3c algorithm support, go to directory *clientside/gym* and run the following command:

 ```
 pip3 install -e .